-Some cats may enjoy a belly rub on occasion, but generally speaking, most cats do not like to have the belly area exposed or have a belly rub.
-The belly protects vital organs.
-It is potentially vulnerable to injury.
+Most cats do not like belly rubs.
+Generally speaking, most cats do not like to have the belly area exposed or have a belly rub.
+The cat’s belly protects vital organs.
+The cat’s belly is potentially vulnerable to injury.

 We are used to our doggy friends rolling over onto their back, showing us their tummy and saying “rub my tummy please”.
 We do, and they are happy.
 Warning!
 Don’t try this with your cat.

 It’s no secret that cats are notoriously finicky creatures.
 They like things a certain way and can be quick to express their displeasure if their needs are not met.
 This is also true when it comes to physical contact.

 Cats like being petted on the head and back, but most cats typically hate belly rubs.